misd-service-development/phone-number-bundle/README.md

 Installation
 ------------

- 1. Add the PhoneNumberBundle to your dependencies:

-        // composer.json

-        {
-           // ...
-           "require": {
-               // ...
-               "misd/phone-number-bundle": "~1.0"
-           }
-        }

- 2. Use Composer to download and install the PhoneNumberBundle:
+ 1. Use Composer to download the PhoneNumberBundle:

-        $ php composer.phar update misd/phone-number-bundle
+        $ composer require misd/phone-number-bundle

- 3. Register the bundle in your application:
+ 2. Register the bundle in your application:

         // app/AppKernel.php